anticultist/vscode-ms-access-dump/README.md

 ## About

-Through the COM interface it is possible to dump internal resources (e.g. forms, macros, queries, reports etc.) of a Microsoft Access application into separate files[\[1\]](https://stackoverflow.com/questions/187506/how-do-you-use-version-control-with-access-development).
+Through the COM interface it is possible to [dump internal resources](https://stackoverflow.com/questions/187506/how-do-you-use-version-control-with-access-development) (e.g. forms, macros, queries, reports etc.) of a Microsoft Access application into separate files.
 This allows to develop a Microsoft Access application with multiple developers simultaneously.
 To ease the handling of such files this VSCode extension provides syntax highlighting for this custom dump format.

-## Call for Sponsorship

-This is a **free extension**.
-If you find it useful to yourself or your business then you might consider [sponsoring](https://ko-fi.com/anticultist) it.

 ## Feature Overview